21 minutes with Elizabeth Weinberg

 Mo: It's up to you!

-Elizabeth: I guess I do it because my favourite thing ever is to come up with something or document something cool that's happening in the world.
+Elizabeth: I guess I do it because my favorite thing ever is to come up with something or document something cool that's happening in the world.
 The best thing that happens is when someone emails me and says, "I saw your work and was super inspired by it.
 It made me feel this way."
 That's pretty much the goal.
 So if that can happen, then that's the best thing ever.
 The purpose for me is the personal and external reactions.